Black Friday came early! 100 deals to shop from Amazon, Target and more

 Black Friday streaming deals 2022

 Savings on streaming services are often hard to come by — until now!
-For a limited time, Peacock is offering a year-long Peacock Premium subscription for just $12 (99 cents per month) to new subscribers.
+Through Nov.
+28, Peacock is offering a year-long Peacock Premium subscription for just $12 (99 cents per month) to new subscribers.
 To take advantage of this can’t-miss deal, head to PeacockTV.com, create an account and then use the promo code SAVEBIG at checkout.
 Peacock is owned by our parent company NBCUniversal.

 Peacock Black Friday dealPremium Subscription